neuro-inc/ml-recipe-midi-generator/README.md

-# midi-generator

-# Description
+# MIDI Generator

 A typical MIDI file can be viewed as a sequence of notes and chords with specified offsets that show their place in a melody.
-At this point of view, chords are a group of notes which are played at the same moment.
+From this point of view, chords are a group of notes which are played at the same moment.
 For melody generation, the next note or chord must be predicted based on already existed part.
-It's an example of `seq2seq` problem and `GRU` model could be used to solve it.
-For simplicity, note offsets in the code do not show a specific place of a note or a chord in a piece, they show time delay which must pass before the predicted element is played.
+It's an example of `seq2seq` problem, and `GRU` model could be used to solve it.
+For simplicity, note offsets in the code do not show a specific place of a note or a chord in a piece; they show time delay which must pass before the predicted element is played.

 This project shows a simple example of `.mid` files generation.
 To do it a small model based on `GRU` architecture is used to learn